 ADMISSIONS POLICIES AND PROCEDURES

-The Professional Career Training Institute (PCTI), in its admissions, instruction and graduation policies, practices no discrimination on the basis of race, religion, color, financial status, gender ethnic origin, age, veteran status or sexual orientation.
+PCTI in its admissions, instruction, and graduation policies, practices no discrimination on the basis of race, religion, color, financial status, gender, ethnic origin, age, veteran status, or sexual orientation.
 PCTI is an equal opportunity education facility that believes that diversity leads to strength and places high value on training for all regardless of age, race, gender, ethnic origin, disability, or religion.

 PCTI may not recruit students that are currently attending or admitted to another school offering a similar program of study.
-Students must be enrolled as regular students in an eligible program in order to participate in Title IV funding.
-A person is eligible for regular entry into PCTI if he/she meets the following criteria:
+A person is eligible for regular entry into PCTI if the student meets the following criteria:

-• Must make financial arrangements with Financial Aid Office in regards to FAFSA application, Scholarships and/or Cash payment plan prior to enrolling.
+- Must make financial arrangements with the financial aid office regarding the FAFSA application, scholarships and/or cash payment plan prior to enrolling.

-Each potential student is required to undergo a personal admissions interview conducted by an Admissions Representative or another designated PCTI representative prior to acceptance into any program.
-The interview is designed to provide information to the student regarding PCTI, to answer any questions the student may have, to discuss the career goals, expectations, and special needs of each student, and to assist them in the preparation of an admissions application.
-Each individual application will be reviewed by the Executive Director or Associate Director, and the student will be notified immediately of any rejection.
+Each potential student is required to undergo a personal admissions interview conducted by an admissions representative or another designated PCTI representative prior to acceptance into any program.
+The interview is designed to provide information to the student regarding PCTI, to answer any questions the student may have, to discuss the career goals, expectations, and special needs of each student, and to communicate the admissions policies and to assist them in the preparation of an admissions application.
+Each individual application will be reviewed by an admissions representative, and the student will be notified immediately of any rejection.